 - If you are short of time, even a 10-minute marinating makes a big difference, so don’t skip this step.

-- Wok is best for making Chinese food and works especially well when you need to flash fry the meat at high temperature.
+- The wok is best for making Chinese food and works especially well when you need to flash fry the meat at high temperatures.
 If you don’t have a wok, a large skillet will work as well.

 - Make sure your wok or skillet is hot enough before adding the beef.